Arboria

 Arboria is a dark fantasy 3D rogue-lite game developed by Dreamplant and published by All in!
 Games.
-The game was released for Microsoft Windows in Early Access on Steam in May 2020 with a full release planned for 2021.
+The game was released for Microsoft Windows in Early Access on Steam in May 2020.
+A full release was planned for 2021.

 Gameplay

 In Arboria, the player becomes a Yotun warrior.
 The goal is to explore the dungeons of Durnar and overcome enemies to heal The Father-Tree, Yggr, and collect a material called Veri to satisfy Godz.
 The gameworld is a mixture of dark fantasy aesthetic and mysterious, technologically advanced machinery, while some elements were inspired by Norse mythology.

 Yotunz fight with a range of Symbiotic Weapons and use Bio-Mutations to become stronger.
 Upon death, the player takes the role of a new Yotun and can use the previously gathered Veri to upgrade the warrior.
 If the previous run was successful, the new character will be stronger; if not, he may receive negative traits.

 Durnar is procedurally generated, so every run is different.
 The difficulty increases as the player progresses through different areas and main maps are separated by a special chamber, where the players can upgrade their Yotun warrior before moving forward.